 Physical restriction is the number 1 cause of binge eating.
 Ultimately, you cannot recover from binge eating whilst still engaging in restrictive tendencies.

-SO, what I am trying to tell you is, when you start a diet your body suddenly makes finding AND EATING large quantities of food its main focus.
+My point is: when you start a diet your body suddenly makes finding and eating large quantities of food its main focus.
 This is why, mid-diet, you have constant food thoughts.
-It is also why, every time that you restrict after a binge, you are simply ASSURING that there will another binge to follow.
+It is also why, every time that you restrict after a binge, you are simply assuring that there will another binge to follow.